 Legumes like beans and lentils are a source of protein and fibre.
 Try adding them to homemade rice dishes, curries or salads.

 Milk and milk products (e.g. milk, cheese, yoghurt)

 Eat at least two and a half servings per day of low fat milk and milk products like yoghurt and cheese; these are great sources of calcium and protein.
 Within the first 6 weeks of pregnancy, your baby’s bones will start to form so it’s important you have plenty of calcium stores in your body.
 Calcium is also important to help your baby’s muscle, heart and nerve development.
 If you like milk, try mixing with fruit to make smoothies, or yoghurt makes a great snack too.
 Choose pasteurized milk and hard cheeses like Edam or Cheddar or soft cheeses like cottage or cream cheese when you’re pregnant, and buy smaller blocks so you’re sure to be using it up while it’s still fresh.
 Stay away from softer varieties like brie, camembert, blue, ricotta and mozzarella for the next 9 months, as these may contain listeria, a bacterium which can harm your unborn baby

 If you don’t eat cow’s milk products, choose plant-based milk alternatives that are fortified with calcium and vitamin B12.
-Fortified soy milk is recommended because it is higher in energy and protein than other plant-based milks like rice, oat and nut milks.
+Fortified soy milk is recommended over other plant based milks because it is higher in energy and protein.

 Unless you have a pre-existing food allergy, there is no evidence that pregnant women need to avoid foods associated with allergies to prevent your baby from developing a food allergy.